FaradayRF/Faraday-Software/CONTRIBUTING.md

 ##Overview

 ### Code of Conduct<a name="code_of_conduct"></a>
 FaradayRF in interested in developing better technology and educational resources for ham radio.
 It's that simple.
 This means FaradayRF and all contributors pledge to foster a welcoming atmosphere for everyone.
-Participating with this project shall be a harassment-free irrespective of nationality, age, body size, ethnicity, gender identity and expression, any disabilities, level of experience, personal appearance, race, religion, or sexual identity/orientation.
+Participating with this project shall be harassment-free irrespective of nationality, age, body size, ethnicity, gender identity and expression, any disabilities, level of experience, personal appearance, race, religion, or sexual identity/orientation.

 If you feel that you or someone participating in this project is being harassed please contact Support@FaradayRF.com.